 An Attorney Will Explain Alabama Divorce Requirements

-Every state has different requirements, so it is helpful to have an attorney that is familiar with local laws.
+Every state has different requirements for filing divorce paperwork, so it is helpful to have an attorney that is familiar with local laws.
 In the state of Alabama, there are several requirements regarding grounds for divorce, where you live, and how long you have to wait before proceeding with a divorce.

 Grounds for Divorce

-- Imprisonment for 2 years, with the sentence being 7 years or longer
+- Imprisonment for two years, with the sentence being seven years or longer,

-- If the court finds there has been an irretrievable breakdown of the marriage and further attempts at reconciliation are impractical
+- An irretrievable breakdown of the marriage where further attempts at reconciliation are impractical,

-- If the wife was pregnant and the husband did not know about the pregnancy
+- The wife was pregnant and the husband did not know about the pregnancy,

-- If one of the spouses has engaged in violence against the other and the abused spouse feels like their life or health is in danger
+- One of the spouses has engaged in violence against the other and the abused spouse feels like their life or health is in danger.

 In Alabama, there are residency requirements to file for divorce.
-To file for divorce in this state, you or your ex-spouse must live in Alabama for 6 months.
+To file for divorce in this state, you or your ex-spouse must live in Alabama for six months.